Narcissus or Machiavelli? Learning Leadership from Indian Prime Ministers

 This book is about leadership and its strategies.
-Drawing on Indian Prime ministers since Independence, it traces personality traits and leadership skills that have shaped many futures.
+Drawing on Indian prime ministers since Independence, it traces personality traits and leadership skills that have shaped many futures.
 It examines a range of leadership profiles to study dominant traits in one of the most demanding leadership roles in the world.
-The volume focuses on Machiavellianism and Narcissim as a framework to policy-personality connects and demagogic tendencies in leaders in politics and in everyday life.
+The volume focuses on Machiavellianism and narcissism as a framework to policy-personality connections and demagogic tendencies in leaders in politics and in everyday life.

-Accessible, engaging and provocative, this book will be of essential reading for professionals across industries and corporations.
-The general reader interested in leadership studies and Indian politics, will also find this useful.
+Accessible, engaging, and provocative, this book will be essential reading for professionals across industries and corporations.
+The general reader interested in leadership studies and Indian politics will also find this book useful.

 Introduction 2.
 Jawaharlal Nehru: A Mindful Headmaster (15 August 1947- 27 May 1964) 3.
 Indira Gandhi: A Lone Ranger (14 January 1980-31 October 1984) and (24 January 1966-24 March 1977) 4.
 Rajiv Gandhi: An Episodic Lion (31 October 1984 - 2 December 1989) 5.
 P V Narasimha Rao: An Ardent Disciple (21 June 1991 – 16 May 1996) 6.
 Atal Bihari Vajpayee: A Silent Assertive (19 March 1998 – 22 May 2004) 7.
 Manmohan Singh: A Reluctant Administrator (22 May 2004-26 May 2014) 8.
 Narendra Modi: The Modi 9.
 Shastri and Desai: The Movers and Shakers 10.
 Conclusion, Comparison and Consequences